Whether or not you realize it, by enrolling in Band, you have made more than 450 friends.

 The Irish Guard attends every home football game, performs in parades, and competes in several field show competitions all around Northern California from October-November.
 Competitions are an all-day, all-hands-on-deck experience.

-In addition to Mr. Polot, the marching band and colorguard are taught by a staff that is hired by Mr. Polot and paid for by the Music Boosters – a non-profit organization made up of band, orchestra, and choir families who support the DHS Music Program.
+In addition to Mr. Bainton, the marching band and colorguard are taught by staff hired by Mr. Bainton and paid for by the Music Boosters – a non-profit organization made up of band, orchestra, and choir families who support the DHS Music Program.
 All families are encouraged to volunteer with the Music Boosters and attend their monthly meetings.

 Band has two components: concert and marching.
 Both are required.
 Concert music (think tuxedo/dress/stage) is taught in class.
 Marching music (think marching uniform/football field) is taught both in class and after school.